soumyarooproy/prog_prob_solving/problems/linked_lists.md

  8  head2.next = merge(head1, head2.next)
  9  return head2
 ```

 ### Interleave two lists <a name="interleave"></a>

 ### Split a list into two lists <a name="split"></a>
 One with odd numbered nodes and the other with the rest of the nodes

+### Determine if a list is palindromic <a name="palindrome"></a>
+Steps:
+1. Find the mid-point of the list
+1. Reverse the second-half of the list
+1. Compare the two halves of the list
+1. Reverse the second-half of the list again to restore the original list

 ### Partition a list <a name="partition"></a>